jbellsey/styletron-themer/README.md

 You can also run the linter (`npm run lint` or `npm run lint:fix`).

-In fact, both the linter and the build operation are run prior to any commit.
+The linter is run prior to any commit.
 If you try to commit but it seems to fail, check your console, as there are likely to be linting errors.